0sc/minly/README.md

 [![Code Climate](https://codeclimate.com/github/andela-ooranagwa/minly/badges/gpa.svg)](https://codeclimate.com/github/andela-ooranagwa/minly)

-== README
+# README
 ## Overview

 The need to have short, easy-to-remember urls is the main major motivation behind Minly.
-The app enable users create short, simple memorable urls, _minly_s, for various engagements on the internet.
-It provides a free, flexible customization options such that users get to decide what they want their _minly_to be.
+The app enable users create short, simple memorable urls, _minlys_, for various engagements on the internet.
+It provides a free, flexible customization options such that users get to decide what they want their _minly_ to be.
 Long, complex urls can be shortened to just a single digit or letter using Minly.

 Behind the scene, Minly elegantly and seamlessly redirects request to any _minly_ to their original target url; while also keep tabs of the visitors statistics.
-The statistics gathered are readily available for users to use in keeping track of and analyzing usage of their _minly_(s).
-With this information, users get see which of their _minly_gets more visits and manage them as they desire.
+The statistics gathered are readily available for users to use in keeping track of and analyzing usage of their _minly(s)_.
+With this information, users get see which of their _minly_ gets more visits and manage them as they desire.

 Minly allows users to manage their url.
-Users can redirect the target of their _minly_, deactivate and/or delete their _minly_.
+Users can redirect the target of their _minly_ , deactivate and/or delete their _minly_ .
 Requests to deactivated and/or deleted _minly_ will redirected with the appropriate error message.

 ## Using the Application